Can I get compensated for unpaid work on a property with a verbal agreement?

 Answer:

-It is possible that you can recover some or all of the amounts you say you are owed.
-A verbal contract is still a contract, there are just certain legal and practical limitations.
-You are probably going to have to go to court over this.
-Your first step is to find a local attorney to represent you.
-You need a plaintiff's attorney (personal injury attorney).
-Find one and schedule an appointment as soon as possible.
+While we cannot provide legal advice or form an attorney-client relationship, we hope this information helps.
+You may be able to recover some or all of the amounts owed to you.
+A verbal contract is still a valid contract, though it has certain legal limitations.
+It’s likely you will need to go to court to resolve this issue.
+Your first step should be to find a local attorney to represent you, specifically a plaintiff's attorney (personal injury attorney).
+Schedule an appointment as soon as possible.
 Good luck.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.